 In 2005, Hillary Clinton voted against the confirmation of John Roberts as chief justice of the United States.

-On November 7, 2006, Hillary Clinton won the Senate election in New York with 67 percent of the vote against John Spencer.
+On November 7, 2006, Hillary Clinton won the election for her second Senate term with 67 percent of the vote against John Spencer, carrying all but four of New York's sixty-two counties.

 A 2006 survey by the New York Observer found "a virtual cottage industry" of "anti-Clinton literature" put out by Regnery Publishing and other conservative imprints.

-In 2006, Hillary Clinton stated that she would support a state's decision to permit same-sex marriages, but opposed federally amending the Constitution to permit it.
+In 2006, Hillary Clinton said she would support a state's decision to permit same-sex marriages but opposed federally amending the Constitution to permit it.

 In 2006, Hillary Clinton voted against the Federal Marriage Amendment that sought to prohibit same-sex marriage.